CloudSecurityAlliance/gsd-database/README.md

 # Global Security Database (GSD)

 This is the Global Security Database (GSD) which contains all the GSD's and their data.
+For more informaiton please see https://csaurl.org/gsd-quick-links.

 # Accessing the Data